Fibaro vs Control4: Your ideal home automation system

 Also as a Z-Wave compatible system, if Fibaro doesn’t offer a particular product, you can always use a device from a 3rd party brand.
 There are thousands of Z-Wave compatible products currently on the market!
 So, you should be able to find a device to complete the task!

-As a wireless smart home system, you’ll likely experience drop-out, however, these should be very rare.
+As a wireless smart home system, you’ll likely experience drop-out.
+However, these should be very rare and only temporary.

 With new products being released and old Z-Wave chips discontinued, there will always be the need to update software and firmware.
 Some have had issues with software releases that have resulted in having to reprogram the system or restore software to a previous version.